CSE232-MSU/CSE232/syllabus.md

 You are responsible for reading the lab and being comfortable with the content covered even if you choose to drop it (lab content will appear on homework assignments and exams).

 __Section 730__: Students that are assigned to this section, or those who wish to not attend their in-person section, can complete the Codio assignment by Sunday at 10pm for lab credit.
-There will also be two optional, weekly, synchronous, Zoom lab sessions offered for those who would like to complete the lab with a parter and with TA supervision as mentioned previously.
+There will also be one optional, weekly, synchronous, Zoom lab session offered for those who would like to complete the lab with a parter and with TA supervision as mentioned previously.

 ## Communication